sorathank/robinhood-assignment/README.md

-Please replace PORT with the correct port number which is mentioned in the .env file or Docker-compose configuration.
+Please replace PORT with the correct port number which is mentioned in the .env file.

 # API Endpoints